moderndatacompany/dataos.info/docs/resources/policy/yaml_configuration_attributes.md

 #### **`subjects`**

-subjects:
-  Description: a subject is a user that would like to perform a specific predicate on a specific object.
+**Description:** a subject is a user that would like to perform a specific predicate on a specific object.
 It refers to persons or application/services that make the request to perform an action.
 Attributes of the subject might include tags or groups of tags.

 | **Data Type** | **Requirement** | **Default Value** | **Possible Value** |
 | ------------- | -------------- | ------------------- | ------------------- |